NEW STUDY: DEBT & MENTAL HEALTH

 How to qualify for a consumer proposal

-• Being insolvent, and unable to pay your debts when they are due
+• You are insolvent, and unable to pay your debts as they are owed

-• Having a stable income so that you can make your monthly payments
+• You must have a steady source of income to enable you to make your monthly payments

-• Having no prior consumer proposal that is still open
+• You cannot have a prior consumer proposal that is still open

 Chris Galea